-As we grow and develop as filmmakers and editors, the importance of teamwork and collaboration becomes an important part of your day-to-day working life.
+As we grow and develop as filmmakers and editors, the importance of teamwork and collaboration becomes an important part of day-to-day working life.
 In this article, you'll learn how to use Final Cut Pro with your team.

 When working with teammates in Final Cut Pro X you have several good options:

-- Remote sharing, with the help with
+- Remote sharing for distributed teams, with the help with

 is that getting set up is generally pretty easy to do.

 How to Use Proxy Files for Easier Sharing

 The ability to function independantly is now an important part of video work.
 Apple has taken note and given us an update to Final Cut Pro X (10.4.9) which focuses on helping users work remotely, including improvements to the proxy workflows.

 High-resolution video files are massive and many computers, mine included, can't really handle working with 4K footage, let alone RAW, without

 overheating, crashing, or just being unable to efficiently make any changes.
 A

 proxy is a low-resolution video file that can temporarily take the place of